fengxia41103/myblog/content/thoughts/noah says.md

     he picked up yet another stack! hahaha... we joked about some kid throwing away his/her math homeworks that way so to avoid working on it and had a good laugh out of this.
 Wonderful time!

+20. 2/23/2023 On our way to his swimming.
+"Did you eat something?"
+    "yeah I had salmon" "哦， 是吧，家里有salmon啊!!" "现在没了" ... hahaha... such an American way of understanding Chinese.
+No Chinese native would have interpreted the line on such a face value, but he did.. it was just halirious!
+I think this will be a great item for some foreigner's TOEFL test someday.